Eloy Jiménez Player Props: White Sox vs. Guardians

 Eloy Jiménez At The Plate

-- Jimenez will look to extend his eight-game hitting streak.
-He's batting .381 with one homer in his last games.
+- Jimenez will look to extend his nine-game hitting streak.
+He's batting .368 over the course of his last games.

-- Jimenez has an RBI in 31 of 70 games this year, with multiple RBI in 12 of them.
-He has also driven home three or more of his team's runs in two contests.
+- Jimenez has driven home a run in 32 games this year (45.1%), including more than one RBI in 16.9% of his games and producing three or more of his team's runs on two occasions..

-- In 32 of 70 games this season, he has scored, including multiple runs once.
+- He has scored at least once 32 times this year (45.1%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.